-A workforce with great teamwork has the potential to accomplish difficult tasks- even amidst challenges.
+A workforce with great teamwork has the potential to accomplish complex tasks- even amidst challenges.
+Therefore, the focus should be on elevating a managers’ overall understanding of managing the workforce without compromising productivity.
 A good manager helps in achieving this goal faster.
-The focus should be on elevating a managers’ overall understanding of managing the workforce without compromising productivity.

 Summing it Up!